 Ton Buechner is an engineer by training who started his career in the oil and gas construction industry.
-He spent almost two decades at Sulzer AG, and held leadership roles including CEO and divisional president.
-Mr. Buechner most recently served as chairman and CEO of the executive board of AkzoNobel NV, a company widely recognized as a leader in sustainability, where he implemented significant ESG policies.
+Before becoming the CEO of Sulzer AG, he held several divisional leadership roles at the company and worked in markets including Asia.
+Mr. Buechner most recently served as CEO and chairman of the executive board of AkzoNobel NV, where he introduced industry-leading ESG policies.

-- CEO and chairman of the executive board, AkzoNobel NV, Netherlands (2012-2017) - · CEO, Sulzer AG, Switzerland (2007-2011) - President, Sulzer Pumps, Switzerland (2003-2006) President, Sulzer Turbomachinery Services, Switzerland (2000-2002) - Various managerial positions at Sulzer AG, China and Switzerland (1994-2000)
+- · CEO and chairman of the executive board, AkzoNobel NV, Netherlands (2012-2017) - · CEO, Sulzer AG, Switzerland (2007-2011) - President, Sulzer Pumps, Switzerland (2003-2006) - President, Sulzer Turbomachinery Services, Switzerland (2000-2002) Various managerial positions at Sulzer AG, China and Switzerland (1994-2000)

-- Chairman of the board of directors, Burckhardt Compression AG, Switzerland - · Chairman of the board of directors, Swiss Prime Site AG, Switzerland - · Advisor, Ammega, Switzerland - Member of the presidential and shareholder committees, Voith GmbH & Co.
+- Chairman of the board of directors and the sustainability board, Swiss Prime Site AG, Switzerland - Chairman of the board of directors and the Strategy and Sustainability Committee, Burckhardt Compression AG, Switzerland - Advisor, Ammega, Switzerland - · Member of the presidential and shareholder committees, Voith GmbH & Co.
 KGaA, Germany (2014-2020) - Member of the supervisory board, Voith GmbH & Co.
 KGaA, Germany (2014-2018)

-- · Master of Business Administration, IMD business school, Switzerland - · Master of Science in civil engineering, Delft University of Technology, Netherlands
+- Master of Business Administration, IMD business school, Switzerland - Master of Science in civil engineering, Delft University of Technology, Netherlands